jkrosby51/Basic_Onshape_Cad/README.md

   This part required more features and sketches than the other two combined.
 I already knew how to use all of the features shown in this part, however I had not used them in Onshape so I learned where to find new features, including Fillets, Chamfers, Mirrors, and also just creating new sketches off of different faces of the part.

+**Wheel**

+  This part was simple but it also introduced the revolve feature as well as the symmetry feature.